devodo/DivertR/README.md

 ![Redirect Stack](./docs/assets/images/Redirect_Stack.svg)

 When redirects are added they are pushed onto a stack.
-When the `Via` intercepts a call it traverses down the stack, passing the call to the first redirect that matches.
+When the `Via` intercepts a call it traverses down the stack, starting from the last redirect added.
+The call is passed to the first eligible redirect (e.g. its lambda expression constraint matches).
-The redirect then executes the call and can optionally continue back down the stack by calling the `Relay.Next` property.
+The redirect is then responsible for executing the call and can optionally continue back down the stack by calling the `Relay.Next` property.
 This will again traverse the stack until the next matching redirect is found.
-When there are no more matching redirects the original instance is called.
+When there are no more redirects the original instance is called.
 > In summary, the redirects are stacked forming a chain of responsibility pipeline that is
 > traversed with the `Relay.Next` property.